 Shop Best Selling Earrings >

-As with any other item that can appear in a wide variety of shapes, sizes, colors, and conditions, a standardized system of grading must be used when purchasing or selling pearls.
-Only in this way can the pearl be described according to mutually agreed-upon and understood terms, so that both buyer and seller can determine a fair price.
+As with any other item that can appear in a wide variety of shapes, sizes, colors, and qualities, a standardized system of grading must be used when selling or buying pearls.
+Only in this way can the Akoya pearls be described according to mutually agreed-upon and understood terms, so that both buyer and seller can determine a fair price.

 Unfortunately, the pearl industry as a whole has not adopted a universally used standard grading system.
 Instead, the specific grading system used often depends upon the specific jeweler.
 The AAA-A system is the major grading system used by nearly every major pearl retailer in the United States.

 Even this system, however, can become misleading if a seller uses terms from the grading system (such as "AAA"), but uses them to describe a different quality pearl than that which the system is generally understood to be describing.
 Or a seller could use a term not in the grading system (such as "AAAA" or "AAA+") to make it appear that the pearl is beyond even the highest standard quality -- when in reality, that seller's "AAAA" pearls are actually equivalent to the more-common "AAA" grade, and his "AAA" pearls might only be equivalent to the commonly used "AA."